 Nonetheless, humans do sometimes find the Goblin Markets, whether they are ritualists looking for rare components, adventurers looking for material to lay or break a curse, or simply drunkards and fools, stumbling in by accident.
 Few leave entirely unsatisfied, but rumor has it that some never leave at all.

 Most Goblin Markets are not directly owned or operated by the goblins themselves.
-They got their name because goblin craft is the most attractive lure for human visitors.
+Goblin craft is simply the most attractive lure for human visitors, so that is what humans call them.

 The Spider Bazaar